 and current and bound periodicals.
 You'll also find

-reading areas, study areas, and even a coffee bar in the Loden-Daniel Library.
+reading areas, study areas, and vending machines in the Loden-Daniel Library.

 Located on the first floor of the Draughon Education

 materials.
 The Library AV Annex provides several study

 rooms that accommodate video and DVD viewing, as